azat-io/you-dont-know-js-ru/async & performance/ch3.md

 }
 ```

-**Note:** This implementation of `first(..)` does not reject if all its promises reject; it simply hangs, much like a `Promise.race([])` does.
+**Примечание** This implementation of `first(..)` does not reject if all its promises reject; it simply hangs, much like a `Promise.race([])` does.
 If desired, you could add additional logic to track each promise rejection and if all reject, call `reject()` on the main promise.
 We'll leave that as an exercise for the reader.

 ### Concurrent Iterations